 We recognize that every family situation is different and that even a small amount of reduced tuition can make a critical difference for many families.
 Sora encourages all families to apply for Flexible Tuition if they think they may qualify.
-Families on Flexible Tuition on average can expect to pay anywhere from $3,600 to $8,400 per year.
+Families receiving Flexible Tuition on average can expect to pay anywhere from $3,600 to $10,500 per year.

-To help us objectively calculate what a family is able to contribute to educational expenses, families are asked to complete an online financial form through the student application, which is submitted to the Flexible Tuition Committee for review before calculating the eligible tuition rate.
+To help us objectively calculate what a family is able to contribute to educational expenses, families are asked to complete an online financial form through SSS, a National Association of Independent Schools tuition service, which evaluates a family’s ability to pay and is submitted to the Flexible Tuition Committee for review.

-No. Unlike loans, our awards never have to be paid back.
+No. Unlike loans, our grants never have to be paid back.

 Admission applications and Flexible Tuition applications are reviewed separately, and submitting an application for Flexible Tuition has no bearing on an applicant’s admissibility.
 In addition, Flexible Tuition applications are confidential.
 Information is viewed only by the Flexible Tuition Committee, and only the Committee and the Business Office see the Flexible Tuition a family pays.
 All Flexible Tuition decisions are considered to be confidential agreements between Sora Schools and the recipient family, and should be treated in the same manner for families.
 Faculty and administrators are not privy to any financial materials, nor are they aware of which families apply or receive Flexible Tuition.

 Sora does not have the resources to offer Flexible Tuition to every student who qualifies for both admission and a reduced tuition.
 We will not offer a space if we recognize that our Flexible Tuition budget will not meet a family’s Flexible Tuition need.